open-simh/.github/docs/contributions.md

 is the ultimate authority on what will be accepted.

 Contributions by the Steering Group members are held to the same standards.
-Contributions by Steering Group members may (always?) require sign-off by another member to ensure consistency and fairness.
+Contributions by Steering Group members may (always? **TBD**) require sign-off by another member to ensure consistency and fairness.

-The Steering group welcomes contributions from everyone, and intends to provide timely feedback on proposals.
+The Steering group welcomes contributions from everyone, and intends to provide timely feedback on and/or assistance with proposals.

 ### Behaviors
 We hope this section isn't necessary.
-But we expect professional behavior from all contributors to the project.
+But in any case: we expect professional behavior from all contributors to the project.
 This includes these guidlines:
  * Treat every respectfully - "Don't be a jerk"
  * If unsure, ask before doing something.
  * Keep the project core principles in mind.